 3. Lower the heat and simmer for 1 hour.

 4. Check if the beans are cooked by sampling the beans.
-Beans should be be easy to crushed (soft).
-If not, cook longer.
+Beans should be soft (easily crushed).
+If not, cook a bit longer.

 5. Once the beans has reached the consistency you prefer, drain the water and add sugar, vanilla essence and salt.
 Mix well.

-6. Stir the sweet beans over low heat for 5 minutes.
-Turn off heat, place sweet red beans aside to cool.
+6. Stir the sweet beans over low heat for 5-7 minutes.
+Scoop sweet red beans into a plate/bowl and place aside to cool.

 To make bungeoppang or taiyaki: